 You might be very familiar with Devour Tools blades as angle grinder blades.
-We have blades for tile, metal, and even concrete.
+We have diamond blades for tile, metal, and even concrete.
 We routinely remind customers to use the right tool for the job.
 When it comes to concrete, the top three options are masonry, cut-off, and concrete saws.
 For smaller jobs, you will want to use a grinder or even a circular saw.

 Each type of saw has its own applications.
 There is some overlap, but not much.
 So before you install one of our diamond blades and prepare to cut, make sure you know your tools.
 Make sure you are using the right saw for that particular application.